Privacy Policy

 • Visit our website at https://www.37degrees.io or any website of ours that links to this Privacy Notice;

-• Download and use our mobile or desktop applications that link to this Privacy Notice (our product is marketed as 37degrees and implemented as Omeos; it may also be referred to as CultureApp in some materials);
+• Download and use our mobile or desktop applications that link to this Privacy Notice (our product is omēos, developed by 37degrees, Inc.);

 • Engage with us in other related ways, including sales, marketing, or events.